varkor/blog/_drafts/2018-08-28-feasible-functors-in-rust.markdown

     }
 }
 ```

+Defining a trait for a trait is very similar to a trait for a type: the only difference is in the handling of `Self`.
+When defining a trait for a trait, `Self` is known to be a trait, so we can use it in bounds, or in `impl Trait`, and so on.
+Actually, in this first example, it's not even necessary, as none of the functions are defined for `self`, but it'll be useful in the next example.

 We might more conveniently express this with the following psuedocode, assuming the API convention that if we're implementing `Functor` for `Trait`, then we can define the map on objects to take a type `A` to `Trait<A>`.
 Of course, in Rust, we often use associated type parameters instead (e.g. `Iterator<Item = A>` rather than `Iterator<A>`), but let's just pretend the latter is sugar for the former for now, because it makes the code even simpler.